Skip to main content

 python run_worker.py

 The Worker starts again.
-On the next scheduled attempt, the Worker picks up right where the Workflow was failing and successfully executes the newly compiled deposit() Activity function.
+On the next scheduled attempt, the Worker picks up right where the Workflow was failing and successfully executes the newly compiled deposit() Activity method.

 1. Switch back to the terminal where your run_workflow.py program is running, and you'll see it complete: